HomeShopping & Fashion

 Resale apps without the headaches

 Resale apps are the cheapest fashion upgrade around, with a little care.
 When selling, shoot photos in daylight, show flaws up close, and write honest measurements, because disputes cost more than a slow sale.
-Check the fee before you price an item; ten to twenty percent is normal on most platforms.
+Check the fee before you price an item; the spread is wide in 2026.
+Some marketplaces have dropped seller fees to zero and make their money on shipping or buyer-side charges instead, while others still take a fifth of anything you sell above a small threshold.
+None of that is hidden, but you have to read it, because two apps can leave very different amounts in your pocket on the same fifty dollar sale.
 When meeting a local buyer, pick a busy public spot in daytime and keep the payment inside the app, where there is a record if something goes wrong.

 Spotting fake shop apps

 Fake storefront apps still slip into search results in 2026.
 Before you download, check the developer name under the app title.
-A big brand's app is published by that brand, not by a studio you have never heard of.
+A real brand's app is published by that brand, not by a studio you have never heard of, and copycats often change a letter or add odd spacing to a familiar name.
 Look at the review pattern too.
-A wall of five star reviews posted in the same week is a red flag, and so are prices that beat every real store by half.
-When in doubt, go to the brand's website and follow its own App Store link.
+A wall of five star reviews posted in the same week, often with repeated wording or strange punctuation, is a red flag, and so are prices that beat every real store by half.
+Watch the download count and the listing's history: a shopping app that appeared last month yet claims to be a household name does not add up.
+When in doubt, go to the brand's website and follow its own App Store link rather than trusting search.

 Impulse buying and the cooling-off rule

-The best money-saving feature is a wishlist.
+The best money habit is a wishlist.
 Move anything tempting onto it and wait 48 hours.
 Most of the urge fades, and what you still want after two days is usually worth buying.
 Pair this with Apple Pay where you can.
-It gives the store a one-time code instead of your real card number, so a leaky shop database cannot expose your card, and the Face ID check adds one small pause before money leaves your account.
+It hands the store a one-time device number instead of your real card, so a leaky shop database cannot expose your card, and each payment needs Face ID or Touch ID, which adds one small pause before money leaves your account.
+Apple Pay works the same way across iPhone, iPad and Mac, so the protection follows you whether you tap in a shop or check out in Safari.

 When you are ready to choose apps, start with our tested picks for iPhone and iPad.